total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 shelfLocations.entrance.status = "new-release";
 ```

+This is in line with how `Object.freeze` works in JavaScript.
+It only makes the object and its properties read-only at the first level.
+It doesn't make the entire object deeply read-only.

-Again, using `as const` makes the entire object deeply read-only, including all nested properties:
+Using `as const` makes the entire object deeply read-only, including all nested properties:

 ```typescript
 const shelfLocations = {